pgRouting/workshop/docs/source/chapters/advanced.rst

 Exercise 9 - Vehicle routing when "time is money" ...............................................................................

-.. rubric:: From the Brewry, going to the Venue by taxi.
-Fee: $100/hour
+.. rubric:: From Fish market going to the Serena hotel by taxi.

 .. image:: /images/ad9.png
   :width: 300pt
-  :alt: From the Brewry, going to the Venue by car
+  :alt: From market to hotel by taxi.

-* The vehicle is going from vertex ``13009`` to vertex ``3986``.
+* The vehicle is going from vertex ``1256`` to vertex ``1639``.
 * The cost is ``$100 per hour``.
 * Use ``cost_s`` and ``reverse_cost_s`` columns, which are in unit ``seconds``.
 * The duration in hours is ``cost / 3600``